gardener/gardener/docs/development/getting_started_locally.md

   HEALTH_BIND_ADDRESS=:8083                                       # starting gardener-extension-provider-local
 ```

-If you want to perform a control plane migration you can follow the steps outlined [here](../usage/control_plane_migration.md) to migrate the shoot cluster to the second seed you just created.
+If you want to perform a control plane migration you can follow the steps outlined in the [Control Plane Migration](../usage/control_plane_migration.md) topic to migrate the shoot cluster to the second seed you just created.

-## Deleting the `Shoot` cluster
+## Deleting the `Shoot` Cluster

 ```shell
 ./hack/usage/delete shoot local garden-local
 ```

-## (Optional): Tear down the second seed cluster
+## (Optional): Tear Down the Second Seed Cluster

 ```bash
 make tear-down-kind2-env
 make kind2-down
 ```

-## Tear down the Gardener environment
+## Tear Down the Gardener Environment

 ```shell
 make tear-down-local-env
 make kind-down
 ```

-## Remote local setup
+## Remote Local Setup

 Just like Prow is executing the KinD based integration tests in a K8s pod, it is
 possible to interactively run this KinD based Gardener development environment